 - Have each other’s backs no matter what.
 They never let in-laws and outsiders come between them.

-- Know each other’s hopes, fears, and backstory and help each other feel safe.
+- Know each other’s hopes, fears, and backstory and help each other feel safe, given what they know.

-- Build each other up!
-They point out the good (not just the problems) in their partner and relationship.
+- Build each other up by pointing out the good (not just the problems) in their partner and relationship.

 - Support what the other person is interested in, even when it scares them.